He provided signposts in a world of infinite junctions, a road map in a world of infinite signs.

 Prague Cemetery, published in 2010, marked a new found maturity in my reading of Eco.
 Things were a little different now.
 I was married.
 I had children and since September 2001, at least, there had been things hovering in my peripheral vision that were marginally more sinister than Disneyland and Tussauds — and yes, even more unsettling than girls.

 In contrast to the wacky conspiracy narratives weaved in Foucault’s Pendulum which are depicted (often amusingly) as the consequence of human error, miscommunication and random text programming, the fakery that characterized Prague Cemetery was premeditated and malicious.
 Even today the currency and worth of anti-Semitic fictions like The Protocols of the Elders of Zion is substantial.
 It offers life-support to everything from Islamic Fundamentalism to neo-Nazism.
 It’s there in the material being pushed by the Ku Klux Klan, and it’s being distributed with no less fanaticism by Louis Farrakhan’s Nation of Islam.
 This completely fabricated text is as critical in preserving the medieval mania of Islamic State as it the post-Nietzschean ‘mathematics’ of the Five Percent Nation.

 It’s just a shame that Umberto didn’t hang around long enough to see if his efforts to pull the wool from the eyes of the world’s sheep was about to pay off.

 Someone once said that words were never enough.
-It could have been Shakespeare, or it might have been One Direction or David Cassidy, I can’t be sure (how could I be sure?).
+It could have been Shakespeare, or it might have been One Direction or David Cassidy, I can’t be sure (how can I be sure?).
 But the simple truth of the matter is this: it’s not that words are never enough, it’s that there are just never enough words, and words can never have enough meaning.

 If you happen to see Eco tipping his hat, don’t read it as proof he is saying goodbye, read it as a sign that he is always arriving.